A Critique of "Wages of Rebellion The Moral Imperative of Revolt" Chris Hedges Nation Books, 2015.

 Hedges Pg.
 61

 "Snowden had no choice, just as we now have no choice.
 He defied the formal institutions of government because they do not work.
 And all who seek reforms must follow his example." . . .
 "The public's inability to grasp the pathology of our oligarchic corporate elite makes it difficult to organise effective resistance."

 Hedges appears to be reducing the behavior of the ruling classes to psychology by writing such vacuous analysis as "pathology of our oligarchic corporate elite".
-Revolution is about changing the relations of social production and distribution in society, not seeking "reforms".
+And revolution is about changing the relations of social production and distribution in society, not seeking "reforms".
 Reforms leave the social productive forces in private hands producing commodities.
 Revolutionaries want to make these social productive forces and their products common property.
 It is not about individual pathology.

 Here's how Marx interpreted capitalist and landlord actions:

 To prevent possible misunderstanding, a word.
 I paint the capitalist and the landlord in no sense couleur de rose [i.e., seen through rose-tinted glasses].
 But here individuals are dealt with only in so far as they are the personifications of economic categories, embodiments of particular class-relations and class-interests.
 My standpoint, from which the evolution of the economic formation of society is viewed as a process of natural history, can less than any other make the individual responsible for relations whose creature he socially remains, however much he may subjectively raise himself above them https://www.marxists.org/archive/marx/works/1867-c1/p1.htm